py-lama/bexy/README.md

 ## Using the Makefile

-PyBox includes a Makefile to simplify common development tasks:
+Bexy includes a Makefile to simplify common development tasks:

 ```bash
 # Set up the project (creates a virtual environment and installs dependencies)